Appdynamics/static-monitoring-extension/README.md

 For example, you can create a metric named "maintenance mode" and put a value of 0 if the node (where the corresponding Machine Agent is installed) is not in maintenance mode, and a value of 1 if it is in maintenance mode.

 At any time you can make manual (or automated) updates -- such as changes in the value or name of a metric -- to the metrics.xml file.
-It will take up to one minute for the Flag monitoring extension to report these updates to the Controller.
+It will take up to one minute for the Static Monitoring Extension to report these updates to the Controller.

 This extension also gives you the opportunity to create policy alerting based on AND or OR clauses.